pgcopydb stream

 setup Setup the sentinel table

-pgcopydb stream sentinel set: Maintain a sentinel table on the source database
+pgcopydb stream sentinel set: Set the sentinel table values

 Available commands: